Kimiblock/moeOS.config/readme.md

 # moeOS.Config

-An automatically generated package to configure Arch Linux.
-Simple and easy to use.
-Provides better switchable graphics and printing configuration.
+A simple way to provide a _preset_ for Arch Linux.
+Offers better switchable graphics and printing configuration.

 ---